Last updated March 17, 2021.

-- Egg freezing or IVF outcomes.
+- Egg freezing or in-vitro fertilization (IVF) outcomes.
 AMH can help you understand how many eggs may be extracted during egg retrieval for egg freezing and IVF.

-- Whether you are at risk for polycystic ovarian syndrome (PCOS).
+- If you're at risk for polycystic ovary syndrome (PCOS).
 PCOS is very common and affects 1 in 10 women.
-It may be marked by high AMH levels, which can mean that you have a high number of eggs but that you ovulate irregularly or infrequently (which can create challenges with conceiving).
+It may be marked by high levels of AMH in your test results, which can mean that you have a high number of eggs but that you ovulate irregularly or infrequently (which can create challenges with conceiving).

-- Whether you are at risk for primary ovarian insufficiency (POI).
+- If you're at risk for primary ovarian insufficiency (POI).
 POI is the loss of ovarian function before age 40, and impacts 1 in 100 women.
-It’s marked by extremely low or undetectable AMH levels.
+It’s marked by extremely low or undetectable AMH levels in your test results.

 We’ll get into these a bit more in the sections below.